sleroy/spring-cqrs-arch/README.md

 # Changelog

-* 0.7.0 : Added its own ThreadPoolExecutor
+* 0.6.0 :

-* 0.6.0 : Added Throttling on Commands if necessary using @Throttle annotation
+- Added Throttling on Commands if necessary using @Throttle annotation
+- Added its own ThreadPoolExecutor
+- Refactored the Command execution to use less promises (and avoid thread exhaustion on java 8)

 * 0.5.0 : Fixing important bugs